OSU-Net/cyder/docs/core.rst

 There are two types of sites, a top level site which represents a general geographic region like a campus and a location which is a place at a site.
 Locations and sites allow us to partition up the campus by building and in turn those buildings can be further divided up into departments if need be.
+If a site is deleted and it has networks pointed at it we first update those sites to point to the deleted site's parent and then we delete the given site.
+Also if we update a what a site's parent is we must validate that the update will not violate the rules governing how networks are grouped.

 .. figure:: images/mozcore_sites.png

 Networks
 --------